Hyacinth Graf Strachwitz

-Hyazinth Graf Strachwitz (also known as Hyazinth Graf Strachwitz von Groß-Zauche und Camminetz; 30 July 1893 – 25 April 1968) was a German officer of aristocratic descent in the Wehrmacht during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds.
+Hyacinth Graf Strachwitz von Groß-Zauche und Camminetz (30 July 1893 – 25 April 1968) was a German Army officer of aristocratic descent.
+Strachwitz saw action in World War I, but rose to fame for his command of armoured forces in World War II.
+For these services he was awarded the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten).
+At the time of its presentation to Strachwitz it was Nazi Germany's highest military decoration.

 Strachwitz was born in 1893 on his family estate in Silesia.
-He was educated at various Prussian military academies and served in World War I, during which he was taken prisoner by French forces in October 1914.
-He made numerous failed attempts to escape custody while held prisoner.

-He returned to Germany after the war in 1918.
-He joined the Freikorps and fought against the Spartacist uprising of the German Revolution in Berlin; he later fought Polish forces in the Silesian Uprisings.
-In the mid-1920s he took over the family estate from his father; he later became a member of the Nazi Party and the Allgemeine-SS.
+He was educated at various Prussian military academies and served with distinction as a cavalry officer in the opening weeks of World War I. He was captured by the French in October 1914 and almost executed on the spot for wearing civilian clothes.
+He was later sentenced to forced labour and after an odyssey through various French prisons and several escape attempts he returned to Germany after the war in 1918.
+In the aftermath of World War I, Strachwitz fought with the Freikorps in the Spartacist uprising of the German Revolution in Berlin, and in the Silesian Uprisings against the Poles and Polish Silesians of Upper Silesia.
+In the mid-1920s he took over the family estate, Groß Stein, from his father and became a member of the Nazi Party and the Allgemeine SS.
+As an officer in the reserves, he participated in various military exercises during the 1930s.